zahur76/MilestoneProject_2/README.md

 ### Jasmine unit testing

-Once the main game functions were completed Jasmine framework was used to ensure functions were defined and output were correct.
+Once the main game functions were completed, Jasmine framework was used to ensure functions were defined and output were correct.
 Tests were successful as detailed below.
 The scriptSpec.js file is located in the spec folder.